yooxiang/Neutrino_Oscillations/README.md

 # Neutrino_Oscillations
-A physics simulation that uses 2D minimisation to fit the expected oscillations of neutrinos to real data.
+A physics simulation that uses 3D minimisation techniqutes to fit the expected oscillations of neutrinos to real data.